Telematics Snapshot – Telematics Connection Data Page And Analytics Summary

 The Telematics Snapshot is organized into multiple tabs, each corresponding to a specific category of connected data.

-The tabs include Vehicles, Customer Locations, Routes, and Trips, with the Customer Locations tab available only for accounts using a Geotab or Samsara integration.
+The tabs include Vehicles, Locations, Routes, Trips, HoS, and Users.
+NOTE: The Locations tab is available only for accounts using a Geotab or Samsara integration.
 Each tab is described in detail below.

 The Telematics Snapshot has different tabs corresponding to the type of associated data.
 By default, the Vehicles tab is open when you access a Telematics Snapshot.